modular-network/ethereum-libraries/CrowdsaleLib/README.md

 The following process will allow you to `truffle test` this library in your project.

-1. `git clone --recursive` or download the truffle directory.
+1. Clone or download the ethereum-libraries repository into its own directory on your computer.
+You can also use subversion to download just this truffle directory by running `svn checkout https://github.com/Majoolr/ethereum-libraries/trunk/TokenLib/truffle`.
-   Each folder in the truffle directory correlates to the folders in your truffle installation.
+   Each folder in the truffle directory correlates to the folders in your truffle project.
-2. Place each file in their respective directory in **your** truffle project.
+2. Go into the TokenLib truffle directory on your computer and place each file in their respective directory in **your** truffle project.
    **Note**: The `2_deploy_test_contracts.js` file should either be renamed to the next highest number among your migrations files i.e. `3_deploy_test_contracts.js` or you can place the code in your existing deployment migration file. *See Quick Install above.*
 3. [Start a testrpc node](https://github.com/ethereumjs/testrpc "testrpc's Github")
 4. In your terminal go to your truffle project directory and run `truffle test`.